fran-byte/fran-byte/README.md

  # Welcome to My GitHub Profile!

 ## About Me
-I'm Francisco, with over 25 years of experience in electronics, focusing on the maintenance and repair of banking machinery, ATMs, and recyclers.
+I'm Francisco, with over 25 years of experience in the electronics field, focusing on the maintenance and repair of banking machinery, ATMs, and recyclers.
 My career spans both the banking and retail sectors, where I've gained solid expertise in diagnosing and repairing PCBs, as well as working with complex mechanical systems.

 ## Interests
 I'm passionate about photography, a hobby that complements my technical skills and attention to detail.